FriedbergLab/Epictope/README.md

 #### macOS/Linux installation

 For macOS/Linux, commands are issued at the terminal.
-Dependencies can be installed using the provided `epictope_environment.yml` using the following commands.
-Download or copy-paste the contents of the epictope_environment.yml file [here](https://raw.githubusercontent.com/henrichung/epitope_tag/main/epictope_environment.yml).
-Place this file in your working directory or project folder and use one of the follow methods to install.
+Dependencies can be installed using the provided [epictope_environment_linux.yml](https://github.com/henrichung/epitope_tag/blob/main/install/mac_linux/epictope_environment_linux.yml) using the following commands.
+Download or copy-paste the contents of the epictope_environment_linux.yml file and place the file in your working directory or project folder.
+Then use one of the following methods to install.

 macOS/Linux method 1